guoyingtao/Trigger/README.md

 - every N times run but stops after repeating M times

 ## Events Storage
-SwiftTrigger uses coredata to storage events.
-All the storage files are in its own subfolder whose default name is "SwiftTriggerDB".
-You can always change it by setting SwiftTrigger.Config.containerFolder to the name whatever you want.
+Behind the scene, SwiftTrigger uses coredata to save events.
+All the coredata files are in its own folder whose default name is "SwiftTriggerDB".
+You can always change it by setting SwiftTrigger.Config.containerFolder to your favorite name.

 ## Requirements